GATT Documents (1947-1994) (including Uruguay Round negotiations)

 WTO Documents (1995-present)

-- WTO Basic Instruments and Selected Documents (WTO BISD) REF KZ5185 .A4
+- WTO Basic Instruments and Selected Documents (WTO BISD), Call No. REF KZ5185 .A4

 WTO BISD is the official compilation of WTO-related documentation in print.
 Its coverage is selective, not comprehensive, but it does include many of the most significant protocols, memoranda, reports, and instruments.
 Each volume in the series includes a subject index.
 Note that WTO panel and Appellate Body reports are not included in the BISD.
 Note also that the WTO ceased publication of the series with Volume 12 (2006).
 For post-2006 documents, consult WTO Documents Online.